 'To promote curiosity about the world and how it works, through child-centred activities.'

 Between Year 1 and Year 6, we teach Science using the CUSP curriculum, which pays close attention to guidance provided by the National Curriculum sequence and content.
-Our ambitious Science curriculum has the intention of increasing children’s ability to think scientifically, enriching children’s vocabulary and wider view of the world, and putting what they learn into practice.
+This ambitious Science curriculum has the intention of increasing children’s ability to think scientifically, enriching children’s vocabulary and wider view of the world, and putting what they learn into practice.

 The methodology for teaching Science at St Monica's is to provide opportunities for children to develop their questioning skills, ignite curiosity and to widen their knowledge of the world and how it works.
-We want our children to respond proactively and positively to problem solving challenges and strive to learn more about the “how” and “why” of the world around us and beyond.
+We want our children to respond proactively and positively to problem-solving challenges and strive to learn more about the “how” and “why” of the world around us and beyond.
 We recognise that ‘our children are the future’ and they need to be equipped with the necessary skills to take risks, become resourceful, innovative, and questioning in order to become capable citizens.

 Substantive knowledge– this is the subject knowledge and explicit vocabulary used to learn about the content.
 Common misconceptions are explicitly revealed as non-examples and positioned against known and accurate content.
 In CUSP science, an extensive and connected knowledge base is constructed so that pupils can use these foundations and integrate it with what they already know.
 Misconceptions are challenged carefully and in the context of the substantive and disciplinary knowledge.
 In CUSP Science, it is recommended that misconceptions are not introduced too early, as pupils need to construct a mental model in which to position that new knowledge.

 Disciplinary knowledge – this is knowing how to collect, use, interpret, understand and evaluate the evidence from scientific processes.
 This is taught.
 It is not assumed that pupils will acquire these skills by luck or hope.
 Pupils construct understanding by applying substantive knowledge to questioning and planning, observing, performing a range of tests, accurately measuring, comparing through identifying and classifying, using observations and gathering data to help answer questions, explaining and reporting, predicting, concluding, improving, and seeking patterns.
-We call it ‘Working Scientifically.’
+We call this knowledge ‘Working Scientifically.’

 INTENT